Want to watch Super Bowl 2024 commercials before the big game? These ads are already live.

 Pluto TV

-The ad-supported streaming service's Super Bowl commercial imagines farmers growing crops of "couch potatoes" — fields of people in potato costumes who, yes, sit on couches and watch streaming shows.
+The commercial from ad-supported streaming service Pluto TV, which is also owned by Paramount, imagines farmers growing crops of "couch potatoes" — fields of people in potato costumes who, yes, sit on couches and watch streaming shows.

 T-Mobile